begateway/edd-begateway-gateway/README.md

   * set _Admin Title_ e.g. _beGateway_
   * set _Description_ e.g. _Visa, Mastercard_.
 You are free to put all payment cards supported by your acquiring payment agreement.
   * Transaction type: _Authorization_ or _Payment_
-  * Check _Enable admin capture etc_ if you want to allow administrators to issue refunds or captures from WooCommerce backend
   * Check _Debug Log_ if you want to log messages between _beGateway_
     and WooCommerce